Convergence Investment Partners LLC Sells 61 Shares of Union Pacific Co. (NYSE:UNP)

-Convergence Investment Partners LLC cut its holdings in Union Pacific Co.
-(NYSE:UNP – Get Rating) by 4.0% during the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 1,463 shares of the railroad operator’s stock after selling 61 shares during the period.
-Convergence Investment Partners LLC’s holdings in Union Pacific were worth $368,000 at the end of the most recent reporting period.
+Convergence Investment Partners LLC trimmed its stake in Union Pacific Co.
+(NYSE:UNP – Get Rating) by 4.0% in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,463 shares of the railroad operator’s stock after selling 61 shares during the period.
+Convergence Investment Partners LLC’s holdings in Union Pacific were worth $368,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Union Pacific declared that its Board of Directors has initiated a share buyback plan on Thursday, February 3rd that authorizes the company to buyback 100,000,000 outstanding shares.
-This buyback authorization authorizes the railroad operator to buy shares of its stock through open market purchases.
-Stock buyback plans are generally a sign that the company’s management believes its stock is undervalued.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
-Shareholders of record on Monday, February 28th will be paid a dividend of $1.18 per share.
-The ex-dividend date is Friday, February 25th.
-This represents a $4.72 dividend on an annualized basis and a yield of 1.73%.
-Union Pacific’s payout ratio is 47.44%.

-Several equities research analysts have issued reports on UNP shares.
-Royal Bank of Canada cut shares of Union Pacific from an “outperform” rating to a “sector perform” rating and lowered their price objective for the company from $271.00 to $258.00 in a research report on Thursday, March 17th.
-Susquehanna boosted their price objective on shares of Union Pacific from $300.00 to $306.00 and gave the company a “positive” rating in a research report on Friday, January 21st.
-Susquehanna Bancshares boosted their price objective on shares of Union Pacific from $300.00 to $306.00 and gave the company a “positive” rating in a research report on Friday, January 21st.
-Barclays upped their price target on shares of Union Pacific from $260.00 to $280.00 and gave the stock an “overweight” rating in a research report on Friday, January 14th.
-Finally, The Goldman Sachs Group upped their price target on shares of Union Pacific from $252.00 to $261.00 in a research report on Thursday, January 20th.
-Six analysts have rated the stock with a hold rating, fourteen have issued a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat.com, Union Pacific currently has an average rating of “Buy” and an average target price of $264.33.
+Several equities research analysts have recently weighed in on UNP shares.
+Deutsche Bank Aktiengesellschaft lowered their price target on shares of Union Pacific from $270.00 to $260.00 and set a “buy” rating for the company in a research report on Monday, January 24th.
+Citigroup upped their price target on shares of Union Pacific from $245.00 to $287.00 in a research report on Wednesday, January 5th.
+Zacks Investment Research cut shares of Union Pacific from a “buy” rating to a “hold” rating and set a $268.00 price target for the company. in a research report on Wednesday, March 9th.
+Cowen upped their price target on shares of Union Pacific from $236.00 to $257.00 in a research report on Friday, January 21st.
+Finally, Susquehanna upped their price target on shares of Union Pacific from $300.00 to $306.00 and gave the stock a “positive” rating in a research report on Friday, January 21st.
+Six analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus target price of $264.33.

+Union Pacific (NYSE:UNP – Get Rating) last issued its quarterly earnings results on Thursday, January 20th.
+The railroad operator reported $2.66 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.60 by $0.06.
+The business had revenue of $5.73 billion for the quarter, compared to analyst estimates of $5.61 billion.
+Union Pacific had a net margin of 29.92% and a return on equity of 44.50%.
+Union Pacific’s revenue for the quarter was up 11.5% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted $2.36 EPS.
+On average, sell-side analysts predict that Union Pacific Co. will post 11.47 EPS for the current fiscal year.

+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
+Stockholders of record on Monday, February 28th will be paid a $1.18 dividend.
+The ex-dividend date of this dividend is Friday, February 25th.
+This represents a $4.72 dividend on an annualized basis and a dividend yield of 1.73%.
+Union Pacific’s payout ratio is currently 47.44%.

+Union Pacific announced that its board has authorized a share buyback program on Thursday, February 3rd that allows the company to repurchase 100,000,000 outstanding shares.
+This repurchase authorization allows the railroad operator to reacquire shares of its stock through open market purchases.
+Stock repurchase programs are typically a sign that the company’s board of directors believes its shares are undervalued.

 About Union Pacific (Get Rating)